-- The Minister for Energy, who established the initial WEM Rules, approves proposed changes to Protected Provisions in the Market Rules and has the ability to make amending rules;
+- The Minister for Energy, who established the initial WEM Rules, approves proposed changes to Protected Provisions in the WEM Rules and has the ability to make amending rules;

 - Energy Policy WA, which provides a range of services on energy matters to the Minister for Energy, the Western Australian Government, the energy sector and the Western Australian community;

 - The Economic Regulation Authority, which performs regulatory and market surveillance roles and monitors and enforces compliance with the WEM Rules; and

 - The Electricity Review Board which acts as an adjudicator for appeals.